hakdo/markdowntest/README.md

 > "An ACTION done on ASSET by ACTOR to achieve OUTCOME because of MOTIVATION."

-The process of threat modeling is thus identifying that, and then using that insight to intorduce risk mitigation.
+The process of threat modeling is thus identifying that, and then using that insight to introduce risk mitigation.
 Risk mitigation can be achieved by:

 * Avoiding the threat (e.g. taking away the vulnerable functionality)
 * Making it harder to perform the required actions